 Stem Cell Therapy

-Contact Solomon Kamson MD at Spine Institute Northwest for more information or to schedule a consultation.
+Contact Solomon Kamson MD at Spine Institute Northwest in Bothell, WA, for more information or to schedule a consultation.

 Dr. Kamson, president of the Board of Directors For the Society For Advanced Spinal Intervention and founder of Spine Institute Northwest in Seattle, is an advocate of both minimally invasive surgery and regenerative medicine in treating spine conditions of the thoracic, lumbar, and cervical areas.

 Minimally invasive surgery spine surgery (or less invasive spine surgery), as opposed to traditional open back surgery requires much smaller incisions since it relies on state-of-the-art imaging technologies and endoscopic tools, resulting in significantly lesser damage to surrounding muscle areas, lesser pain, faster recoveries, and shorter downtime for the patient.
 Another significant difference is that minimally invasive surgery can often cost a lot less than open surgery.